Close

 Serif Fonts: Tradition and Trust

 Serif fonts are distinguished by tiny lines attached at the ends of the letters.
 These fonts convey tradition, trust, and reliability.
-Classic serif fonts like Times New Roman and Garamond suggest stability and credibility and in that way these fonts help brands evoke an image of trustworthiness.
-For example, serif fonts are used by organizations like Harvard and Goldman Sachs.
+Classic serif fonts like Times New Roman and Garamond suggest stability and credibility and in that way, these fonts help brands evoke an image of trustworthiness.
+Services like a college admission essay writing service often rely on serif fonts to evoke a sense of trust and reliability in their branding.

 Sans-Serif Fonts: Modernity and Clarity